 The Indonesia Sustainable Ecosystems Advanced Project

-The Indonesia Sustainable Ecosystems Advanced (SEA) Project supports the Government of Indonesia to improve the management of fisheries and marine resources and to conserve biological diversity.
-Tetra Tech is implementing the SEA Project, which is funded by the U.S. Agency for International Development (USAID).
-The SEA project is targeted at national, provincial, and local levels, with a focus on the provinces of West Papua, Maluku, and North Maluku that lie within Indonesia’s Fishery Management Area (FMA) 715.
+The Indonesia Sustainable Ecosystems Advanced (SEA) Project supported the Government of Indonesia to improve the management of fisheries and marine resources and to conserve biological diversity.
+Tetra Tech is implemented the SEA Project, which is funded by the U.S. Agency for International Development (USAID).
+The SEA project was targeted at national, provincial, and local levels, with a focus on the provinces of West Papua, Maluku, and North Maluku that lie within Indonesia’s Fishery Management Area (FMA) 715.

 Indonesia is at the center of the world’s coastal and marine biodiversity, with more than 600 known coral species and 2,228 (37 percent) of the world’s 6,000 coral reef fish species.
 Therefore, the sustainable use and management of coastal and marine biodiversity is important not only for the nation but also within a regional and international context.

-Through an integrated approach to biodiversity conservation and fisheries management, Tetra Tech is seeking ways to incentivize stakeholders to align their behavior with sustainable resource use.
-The team works to strengthen the capacities of the Ministry of Marine Affairs and Fisheries (MMAF) and local governments to promote conservation and sustainable fishing.
+Through an integrated approach to biodiversity conservation and fisheries management, Tetra Tech is seeking ways to incentivized stakeholders to align their behavior with sustainable resource use.
+The team worked to strengthen the capacities of the Ministry of Marine Affairs and Fisheries (MMAF) and local governments to promote conservation and sustainable fishing.
 SEA helps leaders in the fisheries sector develop plans and implement activities that protect the region’s critical biodiversity.
-The team works closely with the MMAF, local government, and community champions to develop audience-specific messaging for all SEA stakeholders.
+The team also worked closely with the MMAF, local government, and community champions to develop audience-specific messaging for all SEA stakeholders.

-Gender considerations, with a focus on gender equality and female empowerment, are integrated into all components of the SEA Project to ensure benefits are shared across the communities in which the team works.
-The SEA team trains women and helps provide a better platform for them to be productive participants of their local value chains, in addition to educating men on the benefits of inclusion.
+Gender considerations, with a focus on gender equality and female empowerment, were integrated into all components of the SEA Project to ensure benefits are shared across the communities in which the team works.
+The SEA team trained women and helped provide a better platform for them to be productive participants of their local value chains, in addition to educating men on the benefits of inclusion.

-SEA’s efforts will continue to focus on conservation of critical habitat and species within the 11 Fisheries Management Zones in Indonesia, which cover the entire archipelago.
-SEA’s activities will seek to improve the sustainability and resilience of marine resources, habitats, marine protected areas, and human coastal communities.
+With continued focus on conservation of critical habitat and species within the 11 Fisheries Management Zones in Indonesia, which cover the entire archipelago, SEA’s activities improved the sustainability and resilience of marine resources, habitats, marine protected areas, and human coastal communities.